World Day for Audiovisual Heritage – Oct. 27, 2026

 World Day for Audiovisual Heritage FAQs

-Why is World Day for Audiovisual Heritage celebrated?
+When is World Day for Audiovisual Heritage?

-What are the types of audiovisual materials?
+What types of materials are considered audiovisual heritage?

 How to Observe World Day for Audiovisual Heritage